Lecture Notes on High Dimensional Linear Regression: Least Squares and Penalized Least Squares

-are two distinct coefficient vectors that produce the same fit, $\bm X\hat{\bm\theta}_1=\bm X\hat{\bm\theta}_2$, and have identical $l_1-$norms, $\lVert\hat{\bm\theta}_1\rVert_1=\lVert\hat{\bm\theta}_2\rVert_1$.
-Consequently, in this example there exist at least two distinct lasso solutions. \end{enumerate} \end{proof} \begin{remark}[Computation ridgeless and ridge] The closed form expressions of the LSE, ridgeless and ridge estimators are useful analytical result.
+Let $s^\star$ denote the optimal solution of this problem.
+Then any coefficient vector of the form $[s^\star,0]'$ or $[0,s^\star]'$ (and more generally, any decomposition $[\theta_1,\theta_2]'$ with $\theta_1+\theta_2=s^\star$ and $|\theta_1|+|\theta_2|=|s^\star|$) achieves the same objective value.
+These are distinct whenever $s^\star\neq 0$, establishing that the lasso solution is not unique in this example. \end{enumerate} \end{proof} \begin{remark}[Computation ridgeless and ridge] The closed form expressions of the LSE, ridgeless and ridge estimators are useful analytical result.
 However, for numerical stability, it is recommended to compute these estimators by solving their corresponding {\it normal equations}, which are $\bm X'\bm X\hat{\bm\theta}_n=\bm X'\bm y$ for the LSE or ridgless, and $(\bm X'\bm X+\lambda\bm I)\hat{\bm\theta}_n^r=\bm X'\bm y$ for the ridge. \end{remark} \begin{remark}[Collinearity] Using the notation in Definition \ref{def:spectral X}, the minimum nonzero eigenvalue of $\bm X'\bm X$ is $s_r^2$.
 If $r<p$, then $\bm X'\bm X$ has $p-r$ zero eigenvalues and the predictors are said to be collinear, that is, they are linearly dependent.
 In this case $\Ker(\bm X)$ is not trivial (it contains nonzero elements), hence the LSE is not unique.
 Moreover, if $s_r\approx 0$, then the computation of and hence of the ridgeless estimator, is unstable.
 The ridge estimator instead may not display these computational hurdles, provided that the penalty parameter $\lambda$ is large enough.
 That is because the minimum eigenvalue of $(\bm X'\bm X+\lambda I)$ is $s_r^2+\lambda$.
 In Section \ref{sec:properties ridgeless ridge} we show that, if $s_r\approx 0$, the ridgeless (ridge) estimator's MSE and MPR satisfy loose (sharp) concentration inequalities. \end{remark} \begin{remark}[Uniqueness of the lasso solution] \citet{tibshirani2013lasso} shows that, under some conditions, the lasso estimator is unique.
 For instance, if the predictors in $\bm X$ are in {\it general position}, then the lasso solution is unique.
 Specifically, a set $(\bm a_j)_{j=1}^p$ where $\bm a_j\in\R^n$ for all $j$ is in general position if any affine subspace of $\R^n$ of dimension $k<n$ contains at most $k + 1$ elements of the set $\{\pm\bm x_1,\pm\bm x_2, . . . \pm \bm x_p\}$, excluding antipodal pairs of points (that is, points differing only by a sign flip).
 If the predictors are (non redundant) continuous random variables, they are almost surely in general position, and hence the lasso solution is unique.
 As a result, non-uniqueness of the lasso solution typically occurs with discrete-valued data, such as those comprising dummy or categorical variables.\end{remark}

 Since the LSE, ridgeless, ridge and lasso estimators exist, their linear predictions exist too.
 Moreover, the linear predictions of the uniquely defined estimators, like ridgeless and ridge, are trivially unique.
 Remarkably, some estimators that may not be unique entail unique linear predictions.
 The next lemma implies that the LSE and lasso are among these estimators. \begin{lemma} Let $h:\R^p\to(-\infty,+\infty]$ be a proper convex function.
 Then $\bm X\bm\theta_1=\bm X\bm\theta_2$ and $h(\bm\theta_1)=h(\bm\theta_2)$ for every minimizers $\bm\theta_1,\bm\theta_2\in\R^p$ of \end{lemma} \begin{proof} Assume that $\bm X\bm\theta_1\neq \bm X\bm\theta_2$, and let $\delta:=\inf_{\bm\theta\in\R^p} f(\bm\theta)$.
 By Proposition \ref{app:prop:argmin convex}, the set of minimizers of $f$ is convex.
 Thus, for any $\alpha\in(0,1)$: